-This article was reviewed and updated in September 2025
+This article was reviewed and updated in December 2025 to reflect new government updates..

-The UK Emissions Trading Scheme (ETS) has been running since 2021 and the government has been consulting on extending it beyond 2030.
+The UK Emissions Trading Scheme (ETS) has been running since 2021 and the government recently released a series of updates as of December 2025.
 Here at the Hub we get a lot of queries about the UK ETS, so we created this FAQ to answer the most common questions.
 If your question isn’t answered here, get in touch and we’ll do our best to help.

 What is the UK Emissions Trading Scheme?